joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Bayes' theorem

-Bayes' theorem is a fundamental concept in probability theory that describes the probability of an event based on prior knowledge or information.
-It is named after Reverend Thomas Bayes, an 18th-century mathematician and theologian who first formulated the theorem.
+Bayes' theorem is a fundamental concept in probability theory.
+It is named after Reverend Thomas Bayes, an 18th-century mathematician.
 In its simplest form, Bayes' theorem states that the probability of an event A given that event B has occurred is equal to the probability of event B given that event A has occurred, multiplied by the probability of event A, and divided by the probability of event B:

 P(A|B) = P(B|A) * P(A) / P(B)